Understanding Bloom’s (and Anderson and Krathwohl’s) Taxonomy

 3. The knowledge (remembering) category was updated to reflect four knowledge dimensions instead of three.

-Elearning Support
+E-learning Support

 Leave a Reply